Quick-log

 The entry writes immediately with default values for every Property that has one.
 If a Property has no default, the entry still writes — that field stays empty until you fill it.

-To make a Type one-tap-loggable, give its main Property a default value when you create the Type.
+To make a Collection one-tap-loggable, give its main Property a default value when you create the Collection.
 Examples:

 • Coffeecount Property, default 1 → tap "coffee" to log one cup